syl20bnr/spacemacs-elpa-mirror/stable-melpa/elpa-mirror-readme.txt

+Usage in Emacs,
-- `M-x elpamr-create-mirror-for-installed` to create local repository at "~/myelpa"
+`M-x elpamr-create-mirror-for-installed`
-- Insert `(setq package-archives '(("myelpa" . "~/myelpa")))` into ~/.emacs to use that local repository

-You can run below command in shell instead:
+ If you use native Windows Emacs, install Cygwin or MSYS2.

+Usage in Shell,
   emacs --batch -l ~/.emacs.d/init.el
-        -l ~/projs/elpa-mirror/elpa-mirror.el \
+        -l ~/any-directory-you-prefer/elpa-mirror.el \
         --eval='(setq elpamr-default-output-directory "~/myelpa")' \
         --eval='(elpamr-create-mirror-for-installed)

+Make Emacs use the repository created by elpa-mirror,
+  - Insert `(setq package-archives '(("myelpa" . "~/myelpa")))` into ~/.emacs
+  - Restart Emacs

 You can also setup repositories on Dropbox and Github.
 See https://github.com/redguardtoo/elpa-mirror for HOW.